sbellon/ChurchSong/README.md

 ## Prerequisites

-A recent Python 3.x is required as well as some additional Python packages which can be installed via `py -3 -m pip install python-pptx requests marshmallow marshmallow_dataclass`.
+A recent Python 3.x is required as well as some additional Python packages which can be installed via `py -3 -m pip install -r requirements.txt`.

 ## Configuration